juxor/afaq/markdown/secI3.md

 system is based on the principle of _"one person, one vote"_ by all those involved the work process.
-If specific syndicates **are** restricting access and so producing wage-labour, monopolising resources and so charging monopoly prices, the federation would be forum to publicly shame such syndicates and organise boycotts of them.
+If specific syndicates **are** restricting access and so producing wage-labour, monopolising resources and so charging monopoly prices, the federation would be a forum to publicly shame such syndicates and organise boycotts of them.
 Such anti-social activity is unlikely to be tolerated by a free people seeking to protect that freedom.